dovecot/documentation/docs/core/plugins/sieve.md

 You might need to configure the [[link,dict_proxy,dict proxy permissions]].
 :::

-### LDAP
+### LDAP storage driver

-The `ldap` location is used to retrieve Sieve scripts from an LDAP database.
+The `ldap` storage driver is used to retrieve Sieve scripts from an LDAP database.
 To retrieve a Sieve script from the LDAP database, at most two lookups are performed.

 First, the LDAP entry containing the Sieve script is searched using the specified LDAP search filter.
 If the LDAP entry changed since it was